Comfortable and luxurious backcountry accommodations

 Madrone & Sunrise

-Madrone is located in a wooded section of the property, just past Bodhi, our staff housing dorm.
-This eco-remodeled dorm has cork floors, simple furnishings, desk, lighting and a wrap around covered walkway.
-Beautiful tile work adorns the shared bath and shower rooms within the building.
-There are two ensuites available, one of which is ADA-accessible.
-Double occupancy with your choice of Full, Queen, or King beds now available in the Madrone Dorms.
+The Madrone Building is located in a forested section of the property.
+The nine earth conscious rooms have cork floors, simple furnishings, desk, and a wrap around covered walkway.
+Beautiful tile work adorns the four shared toilet rooms and two shared shower rooms within the building.
+These rooms are double occupancy with your choice of a Full, Queen, or King sized bed.

-Sunrise is located near the Strawbale Meditation Temple on the upper campus.
-Each room provides a desk, lighting, outlets, bookcase.
-A newly remodeled shared bathroom with two toilets, two sinks and two showers can be accessed in the center of the building.
+The Sunrise Building is located between the Straw-bale Meditation Temple and the Yoga Barn.
+The three rooms have cork floors, a desk, and a bookcase.
+The shared bathroom has two toilets, two sinks and two showers can be accessed in the center of the building.
 Also located in the Sunrise Building is the Sunrise Classroom, which is a large space for classes, meetings, and retreats.

 Bungalows & Cabinettes

-Nestled in a grove of woods a short walk from the Main Lodge & Spa you will find the Bungalows.
-Our stand-alone eco cabins (cedar siding, bamboo floors, and birch furniture) offer a full size loft bed, desk, bookshelf, closet, and covered porch.
-The Bungalow Bathhouse is nearby with an outdoor private shower and double vanity sink.
-The toilets and laundry room are a two-minute walk down the road to the indoor Manzanita Bathhouse for both men and women.
-The Lodge, Sauna, and Hot Tub are a short walk uphill from here.
+Nestled in a forested grove on the lower portion of the property, you will find the Bungalows.
+Our stand-alone cabins offer a full-size bed in the loft, a desk, bookshelf, and covered porch.
+The Bungalow Bath House is nearby with an outdoor shower and indoor double vanity sink.
+The toilets and laundry room are a two-minute walk down the road to the indoor Manzanita Bath House.
+The Lodge, Sauna, and Hot Tub are a 5-minute walk uphill.